emmercm/www/src/blog/reliably-finding-files-in-path.md

 Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
 ```

 I wanted to create a function in my dotfiles to override the `docker` command, and that function would ensure Docker Desktop is running before executing the `docker` command.
-But I had an issue with finding the actual location of the `docker` executable once it was obscured by the function.
+But I had an issue with finding the actual location of the `docker` executable once it was shadowed by the function.

 This article catalogs my findings while trying to solve that use case.